(measure: percent; Source: The International Monetary Fund)

 * indicates monthly or quarterly data series

 USA: Bank assets, percent of GDP

-For that indicator, The International Monetary Fund provides data for the USA from 1973 to 2015.
-The average value for the USA during that period was 59.64 percent with a minumum of 51.89 percent in 1994 and a maximum of 68.23 percent in 2008.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for the USA from 1960 to 2017.
+The average value for the USA during that period was 59.78 percent with a minimum of 51.89 percent in 1994 and a maximum of 68.26 percent in 2008.

 Definition: Total assets held by deposit money banks as a share of GDP.
 Assets include claims on domestic real nonfinancial sector which includes central, state and local governments, nonfinancial public enterprises and private sector.
 Deposit money banks comprise commercial banks and other financial institutions that accept transferable deposits, such as demand deposits.